kairosdb/metrics4j/README.md

 (The following is subject to change as we work through the beta)

+NOTE: this will change as I just discovered jaxb was removed in java 11 :(

 When Metrics4j loads it will try to find a file named metrics4j.xml in the classpath.
 If metrics4j.xml is not found all the reporting methods are effectively no-ops.